 Performing the namaste gesture in yoga stimulates the free movement of prana, subtle universal energy within yourself.
 The free and unhindered movement of this subtle energy, prana, in the body is the key to your immunity and positive outlook.

-The namaste gesture is also part of the Yoga Mudras system.
-Although it is used daily as a greeting, it is correctly performed in a specific position and with a certain attitude.
+The namaste yoga or gesture is also part of the Yoga Mudras system.
+Although it is used daily as a greeting in almost all yoga studios, it is correctly performed in a specific position and with a certain attitude.

-In Yoga philosophy, namaste is also called Anjali mudra.
+In Yoga philosophy, Namaste is also called Anjali mudra (prayer position).
 At its core, this “Anjali” gesture expresses humility and reverence.
 It is a gesture of gratitude and thanksgiving for the gift of life and all we have.
 This gesture also has many useful properties.
 So, with regular practice of this gesture, the joints of your palms and fingers will improve their elasticity.

 If you need to calm down and focus before an important meeting or exam, then “Anjali” will also come to the rescue.
 (Also Read – Your Hands Have The Power To Heal – 10 Powerful Mudras)